Education

 Through this speaker, Poe manages to present his audience with a first-person viewpoint of the unnatural events that take place in the story.
 The story, the setting, and the characters all perfectly encapsulate the ominous atmosphere Poe is crafting for his reader.

-It is no wonder Poe is one of the pioneers of horror in literature, as a lot of modern horror ideas, and writing stem from his short stories.
+It is no wonder Poe is one of the pioneers of horror in literature, as a lot of modern horror ideas, and writing styles stem from his short stories.

 Rinconete and Cortadillo by Miguel de Cervantes